sydasif/python-book/docs/source/02_basic/01_variable.md

 default mgmt
 ```

-Assign the same value to multiple variables at once.
+You can also assign the same value to multiple variables at once.

 ```py
 host = ip_addr = "192.168.10.1"